Salicarus

 Salicarus is a genus of true bugs belonging to the family Miridae, named by Izyaslav Moiseyevich Kerzhner in 1962.
 Their most notable feature is their scale like setae.
-This genus is comprises 9 species with a wide distribution range, ranging from the Mediterranean to Central Asia.
+This genus comprises nine species with a wide distribution range, ranging from the Mediterranean to Central Asia.
 They usually can be found near sallow and willow trees, in wetland habitats.

 Taxonomy

 Salicarus belongs to the Miridae family.
 It is placed in the tribe Nasocorini along with other genera such as Phoenicocoris and Chinacapsus.
 In the past, authors have placed Salicarus in this tribe because of a common row of species on the dorsal distal margin of the hind femur that it shared with many other Miridae.
 Most recently, the justification for their placement into Nasocorini is their small size, scalelike setae, and rudimentary endosoma.

 The genus is known for its complicated and elaborate taxonomic history.
 It was first created by Kerzhner in 1962 as a monotypic genus for S. roseri, in an attempt to more clearly delimit the genus.
 There has been a lot of back and forth between multiple authors throughout many decades about the true extent of members within the Salicarus genus.

-For example, researchers were looking into putting an insect named Sthenarus fuscicornis into Salicarus due to features like its second antennal segment and tarsus.
+For example, researchers were looking into putting an insect named Sthenarus fuscicornis into Salicarus because of features such as its second antennal segment and tarsus.
 However, they ultimately decided against it because it lacked the scale like hairs that the rest of the Salicarus genus had, instead using its head structure to transfer this species into the genus Campylomma.

 Another point of interest for researchers is the relationship between Salicarus and the genus Phoenicocoris.
 The species placed in Salicarus are known to have a similar vesical (eversible sheaths in the genitalia) structure compared to Phoenicocoris but the main difference is that the vesicae of Salicarus species is slightly larger and not as tightly coiled.
 However, there still have been instances where Phoenicocoris species have been moved to the genus Salicarus, like the example of Phoenicocoris flagellatus.
-Due to the similarities in head structure, most notably the elevated transverse basal carina, researchers consider flagellatus a junior synonym of Salicarus fulvicornis.
+Because of the similarities in head structure, most notably the elevated transverse basal carina, researchers consider flagellatus a junior synonym of Salicarus fulvicornis.

 The most recent update to the Salicarus genus is a phylogenetic study done on the genus Heterocapillus which led to four species getting transferred to Salicarus.
 There are currently 9 species placed in Salicarus.